adityaSomak/somak_website/content/home/teaching.md

 +++

-I am a teaching instructor for the following courses at Arizona State University:
+I have served as a teaching assistant for the following courses at Arizona State University:

-- CSE-576 Natural Language Processing, Fall 2015 and 2016
+- CSE-576 Natural Language Processing, Fall 2015 and Fall 2016
+   - Responsibilities included: Creating Homework assignments, proposing class projects, and mentoring multiple groups.
 - CSE-471 Introduction To Artificial Intelligence, Spring 2016
 - CSE-310 Data Structures and ALgorithms, Spring 2015